-Which products are CE marked?
+Which products carry the CE Marking?

-There are sometimes several regulations and options available to the manufacturer to acquire one type of CE marking or another.
-Once the type of CE marking has been chosen, the product(s) must be subjected to an assessment procedure by an external company qualified to do so.
+Sometimes, there are several regulations and options that the manufacturer can adhere to in order to acquire one type of CE Marking or another.
+Once the type of CE Marking has been chosen, the product or products must undergo an evaluation procedure by an external company qualified for it.

 1. Declaration of Performance (DoP)

 The Declaration of Performance is a document in which the manufacturer of the construction product in question assures, thus assuming their responsibility, that the declared performances about the product are truthful.
 A document that provides transparency and is essential to be able to introduce the product into the market, since the CE Marking can only be affixed on those products on which such a declaration of performance has been issued in accordance with articles 4 and 6 of the Construction Regulation No. 305/2011.
 That is, if the DoP is not presented, the CE marking cannot be affixed.